loutreceleste/project3OC/README.md

 ## Launch

-Open in the console, navigate through the folders of the computer in order to find yourself in the root of the "project4OC" folder.<br />
+Open the console, navigate through the folders of the computer in order to find yourself in the root of the "project4OC" folder.<br />

 Once in the folder, run the command: